SUPPORT LIQUID ARCHITECTURE

 Donations can be made one-off, annually, or through monthly payments.
 We receive donations online through PayPal (with no additional fees), and via direct deposit.
 Liquid Architecture is a registered cultural organisation, and donations over $2 are tax deductible.

 Account: 1220 2362

 If you have any questions or want to learn more about how you can support Liquid Architecture, please contact us.

 Using reciprocity as an approach, Liquid Architecture works with partners to expand the scope of our collaborative programming, generating new terrains of practice.
 We consider the sharing of labour, resources and knowledge as a collective tactic to boost the capacity of our artistic community and sector.

-Liquid Architecture is supported by Australian Government through the Australia Council, its arts funding and advisory body; Victorian Government through Creative Victoria; City of Melbourne Arts and Culture Triennial Program; and City of Yarra Creative Yarra and Room to Create programs.
+Liquid Architecture is supported by Australian Government through the Australia Council, its arts funding and advisory body; Victorian Government through Creative Victoria; City of Melbourne Arts and Culture Triennial Program; and City of Yarra Creative Yarra.